-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have breathing problems (such as hypopnea or sleep apnea), kidney disease, liver disease, heart disease, high blood pressure, or a history of depression or drug abuse.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, breathing problems (such as hypopnea, sleep apnea), heart failure, high blood pressure, or a history of depression or drug abuse.

-- This medicine may make you dizzy, drowsy, or less alert than you are normally.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert for at least 6 hours after taking this medicine.
+- This medicine may make you dizzy, drowsy, or less alert.
+Do not drive, use machines, or do anything else that could be dangerous for at least 6 hours after you take the second dose of this medicine.

 - This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Call your doctor right away if you notice any of these side effects: